paulwarren/nzde/dict/A/README.md

  <i>n.</i> [-->Also a kind of greenstone.
 1877 TrNZI 9/18]

 >  ... the name Awatea, or Aotea, is that which is said to have been given to New Zealand by its first Maoridiscoverers. <i>(1877,TrNZI,9/18</i>)

-## aotea

- <i>n.</i> (Rural) a New Zealand-bred cultivar of wheat.
-[ORIGIN: Maori]

->  Tainui and Gabo are recommended for the Rangitikei-Wanganui district.
-Aotea has not yielded well in field trials. <i>(Jul 1959,NZ Journal of Agriculture,27</i>)

->  On fertile land that is too wet for winter seeding the new wheat varieties Arawa and Aotea are giving satisfactory yields when sown during August and September at 2 bushels per acre with 1 cwt of superphosphate. <i>(Aug 1960,NZ Journal of Agriculture,143</i>)